Francis Sumner (mayor): Biography

 He died in London in 1884 intestate.
 He was still a bachelor and without a will, his large business legally had to come to an immediate halt.
 Luckily his bankers were willing to find the salaries to keep it going until his cousins could decide how the inheritance should be managed.
 It had been one of Sumner's intention to build a Roman Catholic church in Glossop, plans were well advanced but his death meant the plans had to be reconsidered.
 With a few changes, the scheme continued though money was saved by abandoning the organ loft and the proposed steeple.
 The 12,000 pound St Mary's church was opened in August 1887 with the addition of a rectory two years later.

-The Wren's Nest mill ceased trading in 1955 and the one remaining building is only a small part of the original complex.
+The Wren Nest mill ceased trading in 1955 and the one remaining building is only a small part of the original complex.

-Although Park Hall has been lost, the surviving stable block is now run as a bed and breakfast business whilst Easton House built by the Sumner family in the 1920s and including stained glass bearing his monogram is now in a very poor state of repair.
+Park Hall still survives and the stable block is now run as a bed and breakfast business whilst Easton House built by the Sumner family in the 1920s and including stained glass bearing his monogram is now in a very poor state of repair.